fun-cqrs/fun-cqrs/migration-v1.0.0.md

 Priviously Command Handlers declaration required the availabilty of `InvokerDirectives` in the implicit scope.
 This was need to seamlessly revolve the handlers' return types.

-We move out of that approach for many reasons that were explained on the roadmap document that we won't repeat here.
+We move out of that approach for many reasons that were explained in the roadmap document that we won't repeat here.
 Please, consult it for more info.

 The migration of the command handlers can be done partially by replacing all occurences of